panchamdesai777/Engineering-GENAI/README.md

    Documents were split into 500-word chunks by section.

 2. **Embedding**
-   Each chunk was embedded using `SentenceTransformer`.
+   Each chunk was embedded using `Word2Vec`.

 3. **Standardization**
    Embeddings were scaled using `StandardScaler`.